Goebbels children: Holdine Kathrin

 Born on 19 February 1937, Holdine was commonly called "Holde".
 It is claimed that she got her name when the doctor who delivered her, Stoeckel, bent over her and exclaimed, "Das ist eine Holde!" ("That's a pretty one!")
 Meissner claims that Holde was the "least lively" of the children and somewhat "pushed aside" by the others, to her considerable distress, and that Goebbels responded to this by making her something of a favorite, to which she responded with devotion.
 She was eight years old at the time of her murder.

 Hedwig Johanna

 Born on 5 May 1938, Hedwig was commonly called "Hedda".
 She insisted, in 1944, that when she grew up she was going to marry SS Adjutant Günther Schwägermann, having been captivated by the fact he had a fake eye.
-She was six years old, four days shy of her seventh birthday, at the time of her murder.
+She was six years old, four days short of her seventh birthday, at the time of her murder.